maths/stack-web/website_files/CaseStudies/2024/Custom_libraries.md

 #### 4. Test cases and documentation

 Test cases are important to ensure that small edits to this open source software don't have unintended effects.
 These are important for the main codebase of STACK, but in the event that a new version of STACK would break existing questions, users can anticipate this before the upgrade.
-The `stack_include` feature is version-independent, so any changes made will _immediately_ impact all users, and so test cases are even more important (It's worth noting that "immediately" refers to newly compiled questions, so questions sitting unedited in quizzes will be fine, but caution is still required).
+The `stack_include` feature copies the source code from the chosen file in the `contrib` folder and pastes it directly into the question when compiling (usually this means when you click Save).
+This means that this code is independent of the version of STACK you are running, and changes made to these files can impact other users without them knowing*.
+Detailed test cases are therefore particularly important here!

+*Note: Any edits to files like `linearalgebra.mac` will only affect existing questions when they are compiled (saved), so you won't be immediately breaking existing questions/quizzes by editing these files.
+Caution should still be taken!

 At present, test cases are kept separately from the main function.
 For example, I am currently maintaining both `linearalgebra.mac` and `linearalgebra_test.mac`, the latter of which hosts the test cases.
 The test cases should all be of the form `s_test_case(test case, expected output)`.
 For example, one of my functions has the following set of test cases: